pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

     C = log(reduce_global)
 ```

 After dividing the algorithm in blocks, we can parallelize the program across tensor cores by blocks.
 Since we have a reduction dependency in both the $N$ and $K$ dimensions, we will parallelize across blocks in the $M$ dimension.

+In standard matrix multiplication, you can parallelize over the tile grid in the $M$ and $N$ dimensions because each tile of the output depends only on a reduction over $K$.
+The $K$-dimension cannot be parallelized directly because every partial product must be accumulated in a synchronized way.
+In this fused matmul-logsumexp kernel, the situation is different: each $M\times N$ tile contributes to a reduction over the $N$-dimension, so $N$ also becomes a reduction axis.
+Because of this dependency, only the $M-tiles are fully independent.
+Triton handles this by launching one program instance per M-tile.
+Each instance processes all $N$- and $K$-blocks needed for its tile.

-However, there is an additional implementation detail that is typically implemented for numerical stability, which is mathematically equivalent but avoids computing the exponential of large numbers:
+However, there is an additional implementation detail that is critical for numerical stability.
+This modification is mathematically equivalent but avoids computing the exponential of large numbers:

 $$
 \begin{align}